Learn how Governors can effectively support their School Leaders to excel and achieve the best outcomes for their schools.

 Given the extensive costs involved in Headteacher recruitment, it makes sense for Governing Bodies to ensure they are taking active steps to retain their Heads.

-To do this, Governors must ensure they provide proper support to their school leaders.
+To do this, Governors must ensure they provide proper support to their School Leaders.

-In order to do this effectively, we believe school governing bodies must understand 5 key things about supporting the needs of Headteachers:
+In order to do this effectively, we believe school Governing Bodies must understand 5 key things about supporting the needs of Headteachers.

-1) All Headteachers, regardless of their career stage, need support.
+- All Headteachers, regardless of their career stage, need support.

-2) Headteachers require different kinds of support.
+- Headteachers require different kinds of support.
 They need support to overcome emotional and psychological demands of the role.
 Additionally, they need support to meet the strategic and operational demands of the role.

-3) Headteachers perform at their best when given personalised support to reflect on their leadership practice, explore the challenges they’re facing and find solutions.
+- Headteachers perform at their best when given personalised support to reflect on their leadership practice, explore the challenges they’re facing and find solutions.
 This also enables them to align their leadership actions to the meeting of their personal leadership vision and school vision.

-5) In challenging and complex situations, Headteachers need personalised approaches to their CPD if they are to both survive and thrive in their roles.
+- In challenging and complex situations, Headteachers need personalised approaches to their CPD if they are to both survive and thrive in their roles.

-Research from this study found that when offered as a support mechanism for Headteachers the following benefits were found to be in evidence:
+Research from this study found that when offered as a support mechanism for School Leaders the following benefits were found to be in evidence.

-Supports the Well-Being of School Leaders
+Support the Well-Being of School Leaders